-The term “over-the-top” has quickly become the signature buzzword in entertainment to describe film and television that is delivered over the internet.
+As of 2019, 182 million people in the US were expected to have at least one OTT subscription.
+That represents 64% of all US internet users.
 There are several underlying factors that continue to influence the inevitable process of “over-the-top” media’s enormous popularization.
-These factors thus far have helped shape the evolution of “over-the-top” media and will play a major factor in the future development of film and television internet streaming.
+These factors will play a major factor in the future development of film and television internet streaming.

-For the average consumer, as long as the content plays on their television and with the expected degree of quality, they will be satisfied.
-For a growing number, the idea of instant gratification by clicking on your favorite movie or show is enough to utilize many of the “over-the-top” services such as Netflix or HBOGo to access content.
-It’s become the same instant gratification tool as cable.
-It’s become effortless to access “over-the-top” services thanks to devices such as Chromecast, Roku, Amazon Fire Stick, etc.
+The first is the ease-of-use.
+For a growing number, the idea of instant gratification by clicking on your favorite movie or show is enough to utilize many of the “over-the-top” services such as Netflix or HBOGo to access the content.
+It’s become effortless to access “over-the-top” services thanks to devices such as Chromecast, Roku, Amazon Fire Stick, and the ubiquity of smart TV.
+And if you’re commuting or travelling you can keep watching your favourite movies and TV shows on your smartphone and maintain a consistent experience across devices.

-“Over-the-top” video service providers such as these have allowed consumers the freedom of choice in entertainment and in many cases at a fraction of the cost over traditional cable or satellite.
-They are also referred to as “cord cutters,” but these savvy consumers have utilized “over-the-top” services to diminish the need to rely on cable or satellite for entertainment.
+The second factor is freedom of choice.
+“Over-the-top” video service providers have allowed consumers the freedom of choice in entertainment and in many cases at a fraction of the cost over traditional cable or satellite TV.
+Consumers who abandon traditional TV providers for OTT services are referred to as “cord-cutters.”
+These savvy consumers have utilized “over-the-top” services to diminish the need to rely on cable or satellite for entertainment.
+There’s now another younger segment of video consumers called cord-nevers: people who have never paid for satellite or cable TV, but instead went directly for OTT services.
+Cord Nevers account for 9% of US TV viewers, and not surprisingly, half of those are millennials.

-The future of over-the-top content, tv, and video
+What’s the future of over-the-top content, TV, and video?

-Some providers, such as DirecTV are trying to stay ahead of the game and are not offering a pick and choose “a la carte” option, but rather they have launched DirecTVNow which is live television streaming service.
+Some providers, such as DirecTV are trying to stay ahead of the game by launching a live television streaming service.
 Live streaming television has quickly become the next wave of “over-the-top” media.
-While providers like Hulu and Netflix have laid the groundwork for streaming television and film content, providers such as DirecTVNow, YouTube TV, and Sling TV have opted to deliver “over-the-top” services in the form of live television as well.
+While providers like Hulu and Netflix have laid the groundwork for streaming television and film content, providers such as DirecTVNow, YouTube TV, and Sling TV have opted to deliver “over-the-top” services in the form of live television.
 Other “over-the-top” live television streamers include PlayStation Vue as well as a live TV offering now from Hulu.

 Digital media is unique in the sense that it’s constantly evolving and at a pace that’s faster than many can keep up with at times.
-Consumer expectation is a big part that drives the evolution of digital media.
-Everyone wants to be in the forefront of the next big thing that consumer’s leech themselves onto.
+Consumer expectations are a big driver of the evolution of digital media.

 How OTT began